ladwigd/Leaflet-Product-Classification/README.md

 The Dataset can be found here: [Products Leaflets Dataset](https://zenodo.org/record/7869954#.ZFTN8M7P3tV)

 ## Paper
-The Paper is available here: TBD
+The Paper is available here: [Fine-Grained Product Classification on Leaflet Advertisements](https://arxiv.org/abs/2305.03706)

 ## Code
 The code is written in Python, the models are build with Pytorch.